Just Say No to Google Opportunism

 Before I try to show why Google opportunism is the wrong approach I’d like to summarize the points marketers usually make to defend Google:

 - In case you want to engage in some kind of activism you’d rather have to deal with authoritarian regimes in Africa or the Middle East who commit real crimes.

 - It doesn’t make sense to criticize Google’s decisions, instead you have to adapt to the new situation no matter how difficult it may be.

 - Attacking Google is a waste of time and effort.
 You have to shut up and optimize even harder instead.

-Before I go into details, let me cite my comment from Inbound which is a concise way of expressing my opinion here (I added some text decoration):
+Before I go into details, let me cite my comment I posted on a debate which is a concise way of expressing my opinion here (I added some text decoration):

 I don’t agree with this stance.
 Calling out criticism of Google as “bashing” doesn’t make sense.
 Not everybody can make some impact in Africa etc.